sarinaheshmati/Advanced-Programming-Assignments/README.md

 ## Overview

-This GitHub repository contains all the assignments from my Advanced Programming course.
+This GitHub repository contains some of the assignments and projects from my Advanced Programming course.
 Each project focuses on a different aspect of C++ programming, demonstrating various concepts such as object-oriented design, operator overloading, and data manipulation.
 Below is a brief overview of each project.

 ## Projects